ensemble-learning/ppt-tao/PITCHME.md

 ---

 @title[Introduction]
-- The Fe catalyst (Fe3+–N–C) was prepared through the pyrolysis of Fe-doped zinc (Zn) 2-methylimidazolate framework (ZIF-8)
+- The Fe catalyst (Fe3+–N–C) was prepared through the pyrolysis of Fe-doped zinc (Zn) 2-methylimidazolate framework (ZIF-8) under N2 at 900 C

 ---
 For as yet unclear reasons, the HOR/HER kinetics on Pt are much slower in alkaline than in acid electrolytes.